ecohealthalliance/building-blocks-of-reproducibility/happy_renv_with_targets.md

 3) Update the lock file
 ```
 # in R console
-## to see what packages have changed or need to be installed
+## check what packages have changed or need to be installed
 renv::status()

-## to update the renv.lock file
+## update the renv.lock file
 renv::snapshot()
 ```